 - 2 tablespoons nuts or seeds or try almond or peanut butter

-- Combine oats through vanilla in a Mason jar or small bowl.
+- Combine oats through vanilla in a jar or small bowl.
 Stir well and cover.
 Let sit in the refrigerator overnight (or at least 4 hours).
 Will keep in the refrigerator for 3-4 days.

 - Top with fruit and nuts or other suggested toppings.
 Enjoy!